SWillis97/Tetromino-Puzzle/README.md

 # Tetromino-Puzzle
-My solution to the tetromino puzzle - a task where you have to best fill a target area with tetrominos, commonly known as tetris pieces
+My solution to the tetromino puzzle created October to December 2017.
+Run the performance test file in any IDE to see my solution.
+The size and density of the target area can be edited on line 20 of the code.